mattheimer/vibe-headers/README.md

 I spent 2 hours working on this extension including a 15 minute break.

-* 30 minutes generating, review, and editing code.
+* 30 minutes generating, reviewing, and editing code.
 * 15 minutes generating icons.
 * 1 hour creating the README and pushing the project to GitHub.